 - Work closely with your advisor to consider all your investment options.

 Create a custom-built plan today.

 Whether through mutual funds or by buying individual securities, stocks and bonds are the foundation of investing.
-Contact a Waddell & Reed Financial Advisor to learn more about each option.Find an Advisor
+Contact a Waddell & Reed financial advisor to learn more about each option.Find an Advisor

 This information is provided for educational purposes only and may include references to concepts that have legal, accounting and tax implications.
-It is not to be construed as legal, accounting or tax advice, and is provided as general information to assist in the understanding the issues discussed.
+It is not to be construed as legal, accounting or tax advice, and is provided as general information to assist in understanding the issues discussed.
 It should not be considered investment advice, nor does it constitute a recommendation to take a particular course of action.
 Waddell & Reed does not provide tax or legal advice.
 Please consult with the appropriate professional regarding your personal situation prior to making any financial related decisions.